Theo Nkembe speaks on...

 To tell them, “Now be careful, anything you do, tomorrow or after tomorrow you might be held responsible of this.”
 The culture of impunity is still like, you know, is like normal.
 I am in power.
 I can do anything I like and I will not be held response-, responsible.

-So I think that what, what I will say at the end of that by seeing this – what your job, you’re, you are doing now is to make sure that this project or (_) other projects might help people to say, “Be careful.
+So I think that what, what I will say at the end is that by seeing this – what your job, you’re, you are doing now is to make sure that this project or (_) other projects might help people to say, “Be careful.
 Be careful.
 Somebody is watching.
 Although you don’t see, somebody’s watching because you may pay what you are doing today tomorrow."
 I think this is what I can add.

 LPN: Okay.
 Thank you so much.